argoproj/argo-workflows/docs/cli/argo_terminate.md

 ### Options

 ```
+      --field-selector string   Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selectorkey1=value1,key2=value2).
+The server only supports a limited number of field queries per type.
   -h, --help                    help for terminate
+  -l, --selector string         Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
 ```

 ### Options inherited from parent commands